picakia/Progressbar95-AutoDOS/README.md

   -l, --level level  Starting directory level for --dir option --dev              DEV: call debug functions
 ```
+## Notes
+* Eploring can take anywhere from 20 to 70 minutes depending on folders generated
+* After exploring is done you need to play at least one normal game to collect points
+* If you need to stop executing script just lock your screen for few moments or switch to Termux and hit CTRL+C

 ## Credits
 Many thanks to: